LD-1301

 Plain Language

-Carriers must establish governance policies for AI used in utilization and medical review that create accountability for the AI's performance, use, and outcomes.
-These policies must be periodically reviewed and revised to ensure accuracy and reliability — this is an ongoing obligation, not a one-time setup.
-Additionally, data used in AI-derived determinations may not be repurposed beyond its intended and stated purpose, and must be protected from risks that could directly or indirectly harm the enrollee.
-This creates three distinct requirements: (1) governance policies with accountability, (2) periodic review and revision for accuracy, and (3) data use limitations and data protection.
+Carriers must adopt and maintain governance policies for AI used in utilization review that establish accountability for the AI's performance, use, and outcomes, and that are periodically reviewed and revised for accuracy and reliability.
+This is an ongoing governance obligation — not a one-time pre-deployment check.
+Additionally, data used by the AI may not be repurposed beyond its intended and stated purpose, and must be protected against risks that could harm enrollees.
+The data use limitation functions as a purpose limitation principle similar to HC-01.5, while the governance and review requirements align with HC-01.4's periodic review obligation.

 Statutory Text